 Okra is fairly problem free and most problems affect only the leaves, not the pods.

 Aphids and stink bugs may attack the plants.
-Keep an eye out and spray off or hand remove before the problem grows.
+Keep an eye out and spray off or remove by hand before the problem grows.